>US protecting corporate AI monopolies already

 Anonymous

 Source?
 I saw nothing like 1B in the WH press release?
 Also no you don't need to tell the gov lol.
-Only retards would comply.
+Only morons would comply.
 This is an EO, not a law.

 Anonymous